web-platform-tests/wpt/fetch/http-cache/README.md

   race the cache with a network request.

-* Likewise, some tests might fail because there is a separate document-level cache that's ill-defined; see [this issue](https://github.com/whatwg/fetch/issues/354).
+* Likewise, some tests might fail because there is a separate document-level cache that's not well defined; see [this issue](https://github.com/whatwg/fetch/issues/354).

 * [Partial content tests](partial.any.js) (a.k.a.
 Range requests) are not specified